International Development Law Organization

 IDLO in the Philippines is working with the government, civil society and justice professionals to enhance effectiveness and efficiency in the disposition of cases, expand access to quality free or affordable legal services, improve the prosecution of criminal cases, ensure gender-responsive justice, and strengthen the rule of law to advance peace and sustainable development.

-IDLO and the Philippines have a history of collaboration.
-The Philippines became a Member Party in 1989 and IDLO hosted regional trainings in the Philippines between 1996 and 2001.
-In 2016, IDLO opened a country office in the Philippines and has been assisting the advancement of its partner institutions, beginning with the Department of Justice and the Office of the Ombudsman.
+The Philippines joined IDLO in 1989 as one of its founding Member Parties and hosted IDLO’s Asia Regional Training Office from 1996-2001.
+Since 2016, IDLO has been providing technical support by assisting the advancement of its partner institutions, beginning with the Department of Justice and the Office of the Ombudsman.
 In more recent years, IDLO has worked with the Anti-Money Laundering Council, the Supreme Court’s Philippine Judicial Academy and the Philippine Commission on Women.
 As the partnership with the Philippines continues to strengthen and deepen, IDLO is committed to exploring new opportunities for collaboration.

 Pages